BryceMarshall/ParityModels/README.md

 - Used Address as an example House identifier

+- Used sqlite database for convenience - would use Postgres in production environment

 - Next Improvements:
     - Do validation for valid control states/sensor values on the model instead of in save()
     - Show possible control values in Django UI (had trouble populating 'choices' field dynamically - should they have been another table?)